In-Distribution Consistency Regularization Improves the Generalization of Quantization-Aware Training: Experiments

-In Tab.~\ref{tbl:comp-CIFAR-10-alldata}, we quantized the weights and activations to 2-bit and 4-bit.
-We compared our approach with the effective baselines, including LSQ~\cite{esser2019learned}, PACT~\cite{choi2018pact}, and DSQ~\cite{gong2019differentiable}.
-Tab.~\ref{tbl:comp-CIFAR-10-alldata} illustrates that when the entire training set of CIFAR-10 is used as the labeled samples, CR significantly surpasses the baselines.
-In W4A4 quantization, CR using all labeled samples achieved about 1$\sim$3$\%$ accuracy improvements over LSQ.
-Furthermore, to explore the ability of CR quantization, we conducted W2A4 quantization experiments.
-In W2A4 quantization, CR consistently achieved a 1$\sim$3$\%$ accuracy improvement over LSQ in Tab.~\ref{tbl:comp-CIFAR-10-alldata}.
-Even with reduced labeled samples in Tab.~\ref{tbl:comp-CIFAR-10-partialdata}, CR still exhibited excellent performance.
-For instance, the W4A4 setting in Tab.~\ref{tbl:comp-CIFAR-10-partialdata} shows that CR achieved a 4$\%$ accuracy improvement over ResNet and a 2$\%$ accuracy improvement over MobileNet, respectively; besides, when W2A4 setting is adopted in Tab.~\ref{tbl:comp-CIFAR-10-partialdata}, CR consistently achieved a 2$\%$ accuracy improvement over ResNet and a 4$\%$ accuracy improvement over MobileNet, respectively.
+\textbf{CIFAR-10.} Tab.~\ref{tbl:comp-CIFAR-10-alldata} illustrates that when the whole training set of CIFAR-10 was used as the labeled samples, CR significantly surpassed these SOTAs.
+For W4A4 quantization, CR achieved about 1$\sim$3$\%$ accuracy improvements over LSQ.
+Furthermore, for W2A4 quantization, CR consistently achieved a 1$\sim$3$\%$ accuracy improvement over LSQ in Tab.~\ref{tbl:comp-CIFAR-10-alldata}.

+Even when the number of labeled sampled was reduced in Tab.~\ref{tbl:comp-CIFAR-10-partialdata}, CR still exhibited an excellent performance, \textit{e.g.}.
+For instance, the W4A4 setting in Tab.~\ref{tbl:comp-CIFAR-10-partialdata} shows that CR achieved a 4$\%$ accuracy improvement over ResNet and a 2$\%$ accuracy improvement over MobileNet, respectively; besides, when W2A4 setting was adopted in Tab.~\ref{tbl:comp-CIFAR-10-partialdata}, CR consistently achieved a 2$\%$ accuracy improvement over ResNet and a 4$\%$ accuracy improvement over MobileNet, respectively.

-\textbf{ImageNet.} We also investigated the effectiveness of CR on the ImageNet dataset.
-We follow the setting (A) in the experimental configuration.
-The results are presented in Tab.~\ref{tbl:comp-imagenet}.
+\textbf{CIFAR-100.} Tab.~\ref{tbl:comp-CIFAR-100-alldata} and Tab.~\ref{tbl:comp-CIFAR-100-partialdata} show that the different models were quantized into W4A4 and W2A4, respectively.
+Tab.~\ref{tbl:comp-CIFAR-100-alldata} illustrated that our method consistently outperformed the counterparts, \textit{i.e.}, PACT, LSQ, and LSQ+.
+For instance, CR achieved approximately 0.2$\%$ to 1$\%$ accuracy improvement over LSQ in W4A4 quantization.
+However, our method achieved inferior results than that of KD on the light-weight network architectures, \textit{i.e.}, MobileNetV1 and MobileNetV2.
+We provide a detailed explanation of this phenomenon in Section~\ref{sec:generalization}.

+Tab.~\ref{tbl:comp-CIFAR-100-partialdata} adopted 60$\%$ labeled samples (\textit{i.e.}, 30000 samples) to verify the effectiveness of unlabled data.
+CR significantly surpassed the STOA methods.
+For instance, CR significantly improved the performances over the STOA methods by leveraging unlabeled data to optimize the flatness, \textit{e.g.}, CR achieved about 1.5$\%$ to 3$\%$ accuracy improvements over other methods for W4A4 quantization; while, for W2A4 quantization, CR improved MobileNet’s performance from 66.24$\%$ to 68.32$\%$.